-- ✓ We have added four new independent directors to our Board over the past four years three of whom are women, and one of whom self identifies as African American.
-Currently, 40% of our independent directors are women, including our lead independent director. - ✓ Our lead independent director presides over meetings of our non-management directors.
-She works with the Chairman and CEO to develop and approve Board agendas and meeting schedules, leads Board and Committee evaluations and otherwise serves as a liaison among our non-management directors. - √ 83.33% of our current directors have been determined to be independent under the applicable NYSE rules and company guidance and 100% of our committee members are independent. - ✓ Our current average director tenure is less than 8 years and median director tenure is 6 years, based on annual meetings attended. - ✓ Our Board and Committees perform an annual self-evaluation, during which it considers issues of structure, leadership and oversight needs and skills to guide the company in executing its long-term strategic objectives. - ✓ Our independent directors conduct regular executive sessions without management present. - ✓ Our Board met in full session seven times during 2021.
-We held an aggregate of 26 Board and Committee meetings in 2021, and each of our directors attended over 80% of their Board and respective Committee meetings. - ✓ A substantial portion of director compensation is paid in equity. - ✓ Our directors are subject to Equity Ownership Guidelines, which align their interests with those of our shareholders. - Our majority voting resignation policy provides that a director that receives the support of less than a majority of votes cast must tender his or her resignation, which the board will then determine whether to accept. - ✓ We engage extensively with our shareholders on an ongoing basis and seek feedback regarding our performance, corporate governance practices and other matters of interest to our shareholders.
+- ✓ Our director nominees include three independent directors who have joined our Board over the past six years all of whom are women, and one of whom identifies as African American.
+Currently, 44% of our independent directors are women, including our lead independent director. - ✓ Our lead independent director presides over meetings of our non-management directors.
+She works with the Chairman and CEO to develop and approve Board agendas and meeting schedules, leads Board and Committee evaluations and otherwise serves as a liaison among our non-management directors. - √ 82% of our current directors have been determined to be independent under the applicable NYSE rules and company guidance and 100% of our committee members are independent. - ✓ Our Board and Committees perform an annual self-evaluation, during which it considers issues of structure, leadership and oversight needs and skills to guide the company in executing its long-term strategic objectives. - ✓ Our independent directors conduct regular executive sessions without management present. - ✓ Our Board met in full session five times during 2023.
+We held an aggregate of 21 Board and Committee meetings in 2023, and each of our directors attended over 80% of their Board and respective Committee meetings. - ✓ A substantial portion of director compensation is paid in equity. - ✓ Our directors are subject to Equity Ownership Guidelines, which align their interests with those of our shareholders. - ✓ Our majority voting resignation policy provides that a director that receives the support of less than a majority of votes cast must tender his or her resignation, which the Board will then determine whether to accept. - ✓ We engage extensively with our shareholders on an ongoing basis and seek feedback regarding our performance, corporate governance practices and other matters of interest to our shareholders.